open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 **[7]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.

-**[8]:** The value SHOULD be normalized to lowercase.

-Consider always setting the transport when setting a port number, since a port number is ambiguous without knowing the transport.
-For example different processes could be listening on TCP port 12345 and UDP port 12345.

-**[9]:** The value SHOULD be normalized to lowercase.

-**[10]:** This should be the IP/hostname of the broker (or other network-level peer) this specific message is sent to/received from.
+**[8]:** This should be the IP/hostname of the broker (or other network-level peer) this specific message is sent to/received from.

-**[11]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[9]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 `error.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.